Mechanistic study of mixed lithium halides solid state electrolytes: Introduction

 Despite the experimental evidence of the importance of the halogen substitution, detailed computational studies of its effect on conductivity are lacking, mainly because most studies rely on density functional theory (DFT) to obtain an accurate description of the SSE's properties \cite{CHEN2025177167,li_computational_2022,Ballal2024,artrith_machine_2019}.
-Quantum mechanical approaches are quite accurate and can provide insightful evidence of relevant effects \cite{zhang_targeting_2020, smith_low-temperature_2020,lepleyStructuresLiMobilities2013,Ballal2024}, but they are burdened by a high computational cost that limits their applicability to small systems not suited to capture the study of the disorder that can arise from the substitution of halogen atoms.
-To address this cost/accuracy tradeoff one can use machine learning interatomic potentials (MLIPs), which, once properly trained over accurate quantum mechanical data, have the accuracy of DFT at a cost only marginally higher than classical force fields \cite{Deringer2021,WANG2018178,zeng2023deepmdkit,Bartok2010, Behler2007, Smith2017, schutt2022schnetpack, Rupp2012,Butler2018,fourGenBeheler,Unke2019, Batzner_NatCommun_2022_v13_p2453,PhysRevB.104.104309}.
-Accurate MLIPs can be used to study the conduction properties of SSE \cite{miyagawa_accurate_2024,tisiThermalConductivityLi2024,Staacke2022,gigliMechanismChargeTransport2024,D4TA00721B,Pegolo2022,sendekMachineLearningModeling2022,Turk2025,D2SC01306A,Dembitskiy2025} but they have traditionally relied on the availability of an accurate and dedicated training dataset, which can be complicated to generate and can require significant computational effort, in particular for chemically diverse compounds such as \ce{Li_xM_yX6}.
+Quantum mechanical approaches are quite accurate and can provide insightful evidence of relevant effects \cite{zhang_targeting_2020, smith_low-temperature_2020,lepleyStructuresLiMobilities2013,Ballal2024}, but they are burdened by a high computational cost that limits their applicability to small systems not suited to capture the disorder that arises from halogen or B-site metal substitution.
+To address this cost/accuracy tradeoff one can use machine learning interatomic potentials (MLIPs), which, once properly trained on accurate quantum mechanical data, have the accuracy of DFT at a cost only marginally higher than classical force fields \cite{Deringer2021,WANG2018178,zeng2023deepmdkit,Bartok2010, Behler2007, Smith2017, schutt2022schnetpack, Rupp2012,Butler2018,fourGenBeheler,Unke2019, Batzner_NatCommun_2022_v13_p2453,PhysRevB.104.104309}.
+Accurate MLIPs can be used to study the conduction properties of SSE \cite{miyagawa_accurate_2024,tisiThermalConductivityLi2024,Staacke2022,gigliMechanismChargeTransport2024,D4TA00721B,Pegolo2022,sendekMachineLearningModeling2022,Turk2025,D2SC01306A,Dembitskiy2025,BORAL2026102154} but they have traditionally relied on the availability of an accurate and dedicated training dataset, which can be complicated to generate and can require significant computational effort, in particular for chemically diverse compounds such as \ce{Li_xM_yX6}.
 In recent years, so-called universal MLIPs \cite{Batatia2023MACE-MP-0, Yang2024Mattersim, Neumann2024,mazitov2025petmaduniversalinteratomicpotential} have been constructed by training on a large dataset \cite{mazitov2025MADdataset} that spans the whole periodic table.
-These potentials are capable of providing (semi)quantitative results in principle, out-of-the-box, without the need for further training, or with minimal fine-tuning on a small dataset for specific applications.
+These potentials are capable of providing (semi)quantitative results in principle, out-of-the-box, without the need for further training, or with minimal fine-tuning on a small dataset for specific applications\cite{fadillah2026molecular,Bohm2026,Benedini_2025,du2025,chorna2026comparing,PhysRevLett.134.056201,chen_interfacial_2026}.